-- 54. The First-tier Tribunal can make a decision on an appeal without holding a hearing, if both the individual and Social Security Scotland agree to this1. - 55.
+- 53. The First-tier Tribunal can make a decision on an appeal without holding a hearing, if both the individual and Social Security Scotland agree to this, and the Tribunal considers that it is able to decide the matter without a hearing1. - 54.
 If there is a hearing, the First-tier Tribunal must tell the individual and Social Security Scotland the time and place of the hearing, at least 14 calendar days before the hearing2.
-The individual and Social Security Scotland are also known as the parties. - 56.
-The First-tier Tribunal can give less notice in urgent or exceptional circumstances, or if the parties consent to having less notice.
+The individual and Social Security Scotland are also known as the parties. - 55.
+The First-tier Tribunal can give less notice in urgent or exceptional circumstances, or if the parties consent to having less notice. - 56.
+The First-tier Tribunal can proceed with a hearing if a party does not attend, but it must be satisfied either that3:

-- 57. The First-tier Tribunal can continue a hearing if a party does not attend, but it must be satisfied either that3: - the party has been told about the hearing - reasonable steps have been taken to tell the party about the hearing. - 58.
-The First-tier Tribunal will also consider whether continuing with the hearing is in the interests of justice4. - 59.
+- the party has been told about the hearing - reasonable steps have been taken to tell the party about the hearing. - 57.
+The First-tier Tribunal will also consider whether proceeding with the hearing is in the interests of justice4. - 58.
 The First-tier Tribunal usually holds hearings in public5.
 However, it can decide to hold a hearing, or part of a hearing, in private.
-This is if it considers that the private hearing is in the interest of any of the following: - public order - justice - the public interest - protecting a party's right to respect for privacy and family life - maintaining the confidentiality of sensitive information. - 60.
+This is if it considers that the restricted access to the hearing is in any of the following: - the interests of public order - in order to protect a person's right to respect for their private and family life - in order to maintain the confidentiality of sensitive information - in order to avoid serious harm to the public interest - in order to avoid prejudicing the interests of justice - 59.
 The First-tier tribunal can decide who is allowed to attend the hearing or part of it.
-It can exclude from the hearing, or part of it, anyone whose6: - behaviour the First-tier Tribunal considers is disrupting or is likely to disrupt the hearing - presence the First-tier Tribunal considers is likely to prevent another person from giving evidence or making submissions freely - presence the First-tier Tribunal considers to be against the purpose of the hearing. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 23(1) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 25 - 3 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 27(a) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 27(b) - 5 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 26(1) - 6 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 26(4)
+It can exclude from the hearing, or part of it, anyone 6: - whose conduct the First-tier Tribunal considers is disrupting or is likely to disrupt the hearing - whose presence the First-tier Tribunal considers is likely to prevent another person from giving evidence or making submissions freely - where the purpose of the hearing would be defeated by the attendance of that person - 1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 23(1) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 25 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 27(a) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 27(b) - 5 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 26(1) 6 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 26(4)